Primus (band): Alexander departs again and Green Naugahyde (2010–2013)

 In interviews conducted backstage at the Soundwave Festival in March 2011, Claypool said of the new Primus album "we've recorded it, we just need to polish it", and that the release date "should be around May or so".
 He also described the new material as being "very reminiscent of Frizzle Fry".
 In May, it was revealed that the album was complete and had been named Green Naugahyde, though the release date was pushed back to July to avoid the holidays.
 On June 6, a press release was issued announcing that the album would be released by ATO Records and Prawn Song on September 13, 2011.
 A second press release was later issued announcing that the album would be released in Europe on September 12.
 On August 17, the track "Tragedy's a' Comin'" was made available to stream via the Spin magazine website, followed by "HOINFODAMAN" on September 1 via the Rolling Stone site.
 On September 8, the TV show South Park made the entire album available for streaming to anybody who "likes" their Facebook page, including "Those Damned Blue-Collar Tweekers" as a bonus track.

 Primus continued to tour throughout 2011, playing a number of dates in North America in May and June, including the Bonnaroo Music Festival, followed by a tour of Europe from late June to mid July.
-They then returned to America to play a few more music festivals leading into early August, including a show at the Red Rocks Amphitheatre in Denver, Colorado with the Flaming Lips, before embarking on a "major fall tour" in support of the new album.
+They then returned to the U.S.A. to play a few more music festivals leading into early August, including a show at the Red Rocks Amphitheatre in Denver, Colorado with the Flaming Lips, before embarking on a "major fall tour" in support of the new album.

 In the fall of 2012, the band went on tour with the "first ever" 3D-enhanced live musical performance.
 Each show featured Quad Surround Sound and 3D visuals.

 During March 2013, the band played for the very first time in Mexico City.